SuperOfficeDocs/superoffice-docs/docs/onsite/security/set-up-reverse-proxy-on-iis.md

 ## Changes in Service

-The urls for the Internal and External URL must be updated to match the external address.
+The URLs for the Internal and External URL must be updated to match the external address.

 ![x][img17]